 U.S. Department of Agriculture Rural Development offers Rural Housing Repair and Rehabilitation Loans to very low-income rural residents.
 The loans have a very low 1% interest rate and can be repaid over 20 years.
 Qualified applicants must have incomes below 50 percent of the area median income.
 For more information, contact your State Office by calling 1-800-670-6553.

-New Sign U.S. Department of Health and Human Services: Administration for Children and Families offers energy efficient home repairs via the Low Income Home Energy Assistance Program.
+Low Income Home Energy Assistance Program helps pay for energy efficient home repairs.
 Each state has its own criteria and guidelines for selecting recipients of home repair funds.
-To learn more, call the National Energy Assistance Referral Project at 1-866-674-6327.
+To learn more, call the National Energy Assistance Referral Project at 1-866-674-6327 to be referred to your state office.

-New Sign U.S. Department of Housing and Urban Development has developed an online list of federally- and state-funded home repair and rehabilitation programs.
-To locate a program in your state, visit HUD: Local Home Repair Programs.
+U.S. Department of Housing and Urban Development has developed an online list of federally- and state-funded home repair and rehabilitation programs.
+To locate a program in your state, visit HUD: Home Improvements.

 New York